 6.5.1 Event of Force Majeure.
-Neither party will be liable for any costs or damages due to nonperformance under this Contract arising out of any cause or event not within the reasonable control of such party and without its fault or negligence, including, but not restricted to, severe weather, earthquakes, labor disputes, fire, flood, explosion, act of God, terrorist attack, war, insurrection, riot, government regulation or act, vandalism, strike or quarantine (such causes or events hereinafter referred to as “Events of Force Majeure”).
+Except for PEBA’s obligations to pay fees and expenses pursuant to this Agreement, neither party will be liable for any costs or damages due to nonperformance under this Contract arising out of any cause or event not within the reasonable control of such party and without its fault or negligence, including, but not restricted to, severe weather, earthquakes, labor disputes, failure of equipment, fire, flood, internet or other service disruptions involving hardware, software or power systems not within such party’s possession or reasonable control, and denial of service attacks, explosion, act of God, terrorist attack, war, insurrection, riot, government regulation or act, vandalism, strike or quarantine (such causes or events hereinafter referred to as “Events of Force Majeure”).

 6.7 WARRANTIES; REMEDIES

 6.7.1 Warranty Period.
-The Warranty Period will be the period of time commencing with the Go Live of each Phase used by PEBA in an operational, non-test environment, utilizing actual production data and terminating twelve (12) months after that Go Live.
+The Warranty Period will be the period of time commencing with the Go Live of each Phase used by PEBA in an operational, non-test environment, utilizing actual production data and terminating [twelve (12) months] after that Go Live.
 Each Phase will have its own Warranty Period as described in this section.

-(a) Periodic Processes.
-The Warranty Period will be extended to cover the Periodic Processes under Section 3.1.5.20 if the first Live Use of the functionality relating to the Periodic Processes occurs outside of the twelve (12) month Warranty Period in Section 6.7.1.
-Any Defects discovered during the first Live Use will be corrected as in Section 6.7.3.
-PEBA will notify the Contractor of any Defect within 60 days after the first live use of the Periodic Processes.

 6.7.2 Warranty of Conformity to Specifications.
-During the Warranty Period, Contractor represents and warrants that the BAS System (i) will operate without Defect; and (ii) will operate in material conformity with the System Specifications.
-Contractor, at its own expense, upon receipt of written notice from PEBA, will make all corrections and modifications necessary to the BAS System and each component or portion thereof, so that the BAS System will so operate.
-If a Defect is discovered during the Warranty Period but, despite the exercise of reasonable diligence by PEBA, written notification of such Defect reaches Contractor within a reasonable time after the conclusion of the Warranty Period, such Defect will be deemed to have been reported during the Warranty Period.
+During the Warranty Period, Contractor represents that the BAS System (i) will operate without material Defect; and (ii) will operate in material conformity with the System Specifications.
+Contractor, at its own expense, upon receipt of written notice from PEBA, will use commercially reasonable efforts to make corrections and modifications necessary to the BAS System and each component or portion thereof, so that the BAS System will so operate.

 6.7.3 Correction of Warranty Period Defects.
-Contractor represents and covenants that it will use all reasonable diligence to correct Defects in the BAS System discovered during the Warranty Period, when reported to Contractor in writing or discovered by Contractor within the Warranty Period.
-Contractor will use its best efforts to perform all warranty services during the Warranty Period in a manner which minimally disrupts PEBA’s daily operations.
+Contractor represents that it will use commercially reasonable efforts to correct Defects in the BAS System discovered during the Warranty Period, when reported to Contractor in writing or discovered by Contractor within the Warranty Period.
+Contractor will use its commercially reasonable efforts to perform all warranty services during the Warranty Period in a manner which minimally disrupts PEBA’s daily operations.

-Upon PEBA reporting a Defect in the BAS System during the Warranty Period, PEBA will categorize the Defect Severity and Priority as documented in Section 3.14.7.

 Without limiting the parties’ ability to agree to a different timeframe as circumstances warrant, the parties acknowledge the following to be Contractor’s target timeframes for initiating verification of a Defect, identification of potential workarounds, identification of potential resolutions, identification and assignment of Contractor Personnel to address Defects and the commencement of work to resolve such Defects: